 CAH enzyme deficiencies are due to mutations in specific genes.
 They are autosomal recessive, which means that it takes two copies of the gene mutation, one inherited from each parent, before a person will be affected by CAH.
 A person with one copy will be a carrier but will not typically have any symptoms.
+Many different mutations have been identified.

 About 90% of CAH cases are due to a 21-hydroxylase deficiency, which is caused by a mutation in the CYP21A2 gene.
 Those affected may have a classic (more severe) or nonclassic (less severe) type.
-About 75% of those with a classic deficiency will have a "salt-wasting" form that includes decreased aldosterone and leads to an excess loss of fluids, low sodium, and high potassium that, when severe, can be life-threatening.
+About 75% of those with a classic deficiency will have a "salt-wasting" form that includes decreased aldosterone and leads to an excess loss of fluids, low sodium, and high potassium that can be life-threatening.

 The National Institute of Child Health and Human Development estimates that classic CAH affects about one in 15,000 babies worldwide, while nonclassic CAH affects about one in 1,000 people.
 CAH can occur in people of all ethnicities but is more common among Ashkenazi Jews, Yupik Eskimos, and those of Hispanic, Slavic, or Italian descent.